 based on 6 reviews

-Far too expensive for a mediocre wine in this vintage.
+Far too expensive for a mediocre wine from this vintage.

 See all reviews from this customer

-The estate is renowned for its noble vintages (villages and premier crus).
-It should consider paying more attention to its basic wines.
-The price of such a mediocre wine does not allow for leniency.
+The estate is renowned for its premium wines (Village and Premier Cru).
+It should consider paying more attention to its entry-level wines.
+The price of such a mediocre wine leaves no room for leniency.

 See all reviews from this customer